d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/aws.md

 ## Summary

-* Cloud computing services offer a wide variety of GPU servers.
 * You can launch and stop instances on demand without having to buy and build your own computer.
 * You need to install suitable GPU drivers before you can use them.